free-creations/a2jmidi/README.md

 JACK-based applications
 to MIDI Hardware or to ALSA-MIDI-based software.

-Incoming MIDI events will be detected within less than a millisecond and will be aligned into the JACK-buffer with sample precision.
+Incoming MIDI events will be detected within a fraction of a millisecond and will be aligned into the JACK-buffer with sample precision.